Abu Dhabi: History

 The area surrounding Abu Dhabi abounds in archaeological evidence from historical civilisations, such as the Umm Al Nar Culture, which dates back to the third millennium BC.
 Other settlements were also found farther outside the modern city of Abu Dhabi, including the eastern and western regions of the Emirate.
 On December 2, 1971, Abu Dhabi, along with five other emirates, formed the United Arab Emirates (UAE).
 This union was marked by the establishment of a federal government and the appointment of Sheikh Zayed bin Sultan Al Nahyan as the first President of the UAE.

 Etymology

-"Abu" is Arabic for father, and "Dhabi" is the Arabic word for gazelle.
-Abu Dhabi means "Father of Gazelle."
+In Arabic, ابو, transliterated as abu, means "father (of)", and ظبي, transliterated as dhabi, means gazelle.
+Abu Dhabi means "Father of the gazelle."

 Origins of Al Nahyan

 The Bani Yas, the tribe from which the Al Nahyan family are drawn, was originally settled in the Liwa Oasis in the Emirate's western region.
 This tribe was the most significant in the area, having over 20 subsections.
 In 1761, the discovery of fresh water by a hunting party led by Sheikh Dhiyab bin Isa Al Nahyan near the coast saw a settlement established there.
 A popular story is that the hunters were pursuing a gazelle, hence the name of the settlement.
 The Al Bu Falah subsection of the tribe were the first to establish the new settlement and remained the source of the tribal rulers.
 Originally consisting of a fort and twenty houses, within two years the town consisted of a settlement of some 400 houses.
 The fort remains at the centre of Abu Dhabi today, the Qasr Al Hosn.